-Coming in both boys and girls styles, Finis (click here to check price) make another popular reusable swim diaper.
+Coming in both boys and girls styles, Finis (click here to check price on Amazon) make another popular reusable swim diaper.

 While they’re obviously not meant to hold in pee (like all swim diapers) they do contain a bit if necessary.
 But don’t expect them to function like a regular diaper, because you’re going to end up with a pee disaster everywhere if you do.